vw6/MMPSender/README.md

 # MMPSender

-This is a small script for mass mailing: postcards, invoices, gifts, etc.
+This is a small script for mass mailing mail: postcards, invoices, gifts, etc.

 Supports sending only fresh files, no older than, for example, N days.